 So, for example, you can go long when the indicator falls below 20 (the oversold level) and then recovers above it, as indicated by the green arrow in the image below.

-Traders take short trades when the stochastic RSI moves above 80 (the overbought level) and then crosses below it, as shown by the red arrow.
+Traders take short trades when the stochastic RSI moves above 80 (the overbought level) and then crosses below, as shown by the red arrow.

-As with most oscillators, the stochastic RSI can stay in the overbought and oversold regions for extended periods of time.
+As with most oscillators, the stochastic RSI can stay in the overbought and oversold regions for extended periods.
 When you see an overbought signal, it doesn’t always mean that the price will immediately reverse lower, just as the oversold signal doesn’t mean the price will instantly move higher.

-Although the StochRSI takes is significant when it’s near the extremes (that is, the upper and lower boundaries of the range), it can also be useful for providing information regarding trends in the market.
+Although the StochRSI takes is significant when it’s near the extremes (that is, the upper and lower boundaries of the range), it can also help provide information regarding trends in the market.

 For instance, when the 50 centerline acts as a sort of support for the stochastic RSI lines, and they move steadily above that level, it could suggest the continuation of an upward or bullish trend.

 Trend identification is crucial to success when trading using overbought and oversold levels.
-When the larger trend is up, traders often look for oversold conditions to find buying opportunities.
+When the more significant trend is up, traders often look for oversold conditions to find buying opportunities.

-The same goes for situations when the larger trend is down, and they can identify selling opportunities in overbought areas.
+The same goes for situations when the more significant trend is down, and they can identify selling opportunities in overbought areas.